The Quality of the Conversation

 Of all the coffee shops in Taos, New Mexico, why Caffe Tazza?
 Sambhu, a local musician and artist who has been coming to the café since its founding twenty-six years ago, says it‘s “the quality of the conversation.”
 It’s true that the impromptu discussions are wide-ranging, intelligent, sometimes contentious, occasionally incomprehensible – but always fascinating.
 When I moved to Taos in 2001, I took a part-time job at Tazza while waiting for my teaching job to begin.
 As I stood behind the counter, preparing coffee and listening in, I thought, “I am definitely not in Bettendorf, Iowa, any more!”
 The regular participants then included not only Sambhu, but Caress the poet from London who dressed in sorcerer’s garb, Jesus a sweet bear of a man who played saxophone and flute, Willow the Tarot Card reader who had previously been known as Leaf, and local artist Anita Rodriguez, who sparked some of the most challenging dialogue.
 I loved it.

-We’re lucky in Taos – we have no Starbuck’s, and we have an often controversial but never dull mix of cultures.
+We’re lucky in Taos – we have an often controversial but never dull mix of cultures.
 But Caffe Tazza in particular attracts individualistic free spirits, both locals and pilgrims traveling through.
 In the past few months, I’ve met many young people who are on the road – they’ve said that locals told them Tazza was a welcoming place.
 They loiter on the patio, exchanging stories, playing chess, strumming guitars and singing.
 They share knowledge of where they might find a free meal or a place to sleep.
 Then they continue on their seeking journeys.

 Owner Mark Hoffman, who bought the coffee shop two years ago, is very aware of the history and the community of Caffe Tazza.
 Mark had been regularly attending literary events at the café, where the poetry slam movement was born.
 When it came up for sale, he made the decision to not let this tradition die.
 In addition to coffee and conversation, he offers poetry parties, chess matches, and music events.
 The roots of the building itself go back far – it was built in the 1830’s, and the rear part was once Kit Carson’s horse stable.